phpList/phplist-plugin-restapi/README.md

 ##History
 ```
 v.
 Date        Description
+0.2.5   2013-02-24  New name: RESTAPI and some documentation updates.
+No new functionality.
 0.2.4   2012-12-29  API-location "coderoot" dynamically routed, recommended by Bramley
 0.2.3   2012-12-29  Corrections to static calls, recommended by Bramley
 0.2.2   2012-12-29  Some more documentation added